-A legal notice dated February 8,1893 and found in the March 3, 1893 issue of the Brooklyn Daily Eagle stated:
+It appears that the company began bottling their beers at the brewery sometime in the mid to late 1890’s This legal notice dated February 8,1893 and found in the March 3, 1893 issue of the Brooklyn Daily Eagle made no mention of bottles and stated:

 Obermeyer and Liebmann do hereby certify that they are engaged in the manufacture of malt liquor for sale in butts, hogsheads, barrels, half barrels, casks, quarter casks, or kegs with their name or other private marks respectively branded or stamped thereon.
 That the following is a description of the name used and other private marks or marks branded and stamped or to be branded and stampedthereon, to wit: